Markets cheer after Powell downplays even larger rate hikes

 Wall Street is closely watching economic data for any signs that inflation might be easing.
 Consumer prices surged in March, but a measure of inflation that excludes food and energy had its smallest monthly rise since September.
 That was a welcome sign for investors and more of the same in the coming months cold temper inflation concerns.

-“If we can get just a few more readings showing inflation slowing, that could be the match that sparks some confidence,” Detrick said.
+“If we can get just a few more readings showing inflation slowing, that could be the match that sparks some confidence,” said Ryan Detrick, chief market strategist for LPL Financial.

+Lyft plunged 29.8% after the ride-hailing company gave investors a disappointing revenue forecast for its current quarter.

+Airbnb jumped 7.1% after the short-stay home rentals company sharply narrowed its first-quarter loss and gave investors an encouraging revenue forecast.
+Starbucks vaulted 10.9% after reporting surprisingly strong sales at stores that have been open at least a year, which is a key measure of health for retailers.